SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 Spec first collects the style for the presenter, then collects the styles for its subcomponents. 'application' is the default root level.

-A defined stylesheet always has a root element, and this root element has to be called `'.application'`.
+A defined stylesheet always has a root element and this root element has to be called `'.application'`.

 Each style follows a cascading style, starting from `.application` like